ShyanJMC/BlackOS/README.md

 A Linux system from scratch designed for ARMv8 System On a Chip (known as SOC).

 Is designed to be as minimal as possible, so expect to have a very base and minimal system.
 The reason of this is you can adapt your aplications for your requeriments.
-The Cross Toolchain were build with "crosstool-NG" and the system was build using CLFS (Cross Linux From Scratch).
+The Cross Toolchain were build with "crosstool-NG" using uclibc and the system was build using CLFS (Cross Linux From Scratch).

-## Environment Variables and bashrc file
-These are my variables inside ".bashrc" file:

-> export CLFS_HOST=x86_64-cross-linux-gnu

-> unset CFLAGS

-> set +h

-> umask 022

-> CLFS=/home/clfs/BlackOS

-> LC_ALL=POSIX

-> PATH=${CLFS}/cross-tools/bin:/bin:/usr/bin:/home/clfs/crosstool-ng/x-tools/arm-linux-uclibcgnueabi/bin/

-> export CLFS LC_ALL PATH

-> export ARCH=arm64

-> export CLFS_ARCH=arm64

-> export CLFS_ARM_ARCH="armv8"

-> eexport CLFS_TARGET=aarch64-linux-uclibc

-> export CC="aarch64-linux-uclibc-gcc --sysroot=/home/clfs/BlackOS/targetfs"

-> export CXX="aarch64-linux-uclibc-g++ --sysroot=/home/clfs/BlackOS/targetfs"

-> export AR="aarch64-linux-uclibc-ar"
+## Requeriments
+1. crosstools-ng (you can find it in my linuxfromscratch-resources repo).
+2. clfs user to build it.
+3. crosstools-ng toolchain builded with uclibc in the folder; /home/clfs/crosstool-ng/{x-tools,src,etc} you can configure this when you build the toolchain with;

-> export AS="aarch64-linux-uclibc-as"
+> ct-ng menuconfig

-> export LD="aarch64-linux-uclibc-ld --sysroot=/home/clfs/BlackOS/targetfs"

-> export RANLIB="aarch64-linux-uclibc-ranlib"
+> ct-ng build

+## Files
-> export READELF="aarch64-linux-uclibc-readelf"
+> blackosrc

+Is the .bashrc which contains all variables.

-> export STRIP="aarch64-linux-uclibc-strip"
+> create_base_system.sh

+Is the bash scripting file which contains functions and commands to build the system without go to CLFS and do each step

 # Re Build kernel
 If you have a platform which is not ARMv8 or need to rebuild the kernel need this;

-First, download the Linux kernel (or clone my LinuxFromScratch Repo), uncompress the linux-4.20.8 it and then inside the folder execute;
+First, download the Linux kernel (or clone my LinuxFromScratch Repo), uncompress the linux tarball it and then inside the folder execute;
 > ARCH=${CLFS_ARCH} CROSS_COMPILE=${CLFS_TARGET}- make [defconfig_chip]

 To see the platforms and chips support ( the [defconfig_chip] before ) execute;